CSE-CLOUD/openssl_autograd1/README.md

 1. Clone this repository.
 2. Complete the `question1.c` and `question2.c` files in the `starter_files` directory.
-3. Test your code using the provided test scripts in the `tests` directory.
+3. Run the main functions in the `question1.c` and `question2.c` files in the `starter_files` directory, to check whether your implementation is proper.
 4. Commit your changes and push your code to the repository.

 Good luck!